firespring/givesource/documentation/application-setup.md

 ```

 ## Pages - Terms
 Be sure to add the legal terms to this page.
-See an existing stack for the terms or see: [[Terms]].
+See an existing stack for the terms or see: [Terms](terms.md).